chaseruskin/orbit/docs/src/user/creating_targets.md

 This guide walks through how to add a target to be recognized by Orbit.
 In this guide, our target is called `tar`.

-1. Open an Orbit configuration file
+1. Open an Orbit configuration file.

 2. Make a new entry in the `[[target]]` array:
 ``` toml